egbakou/domainverifier/README.md

 		"example.xml",
 		expectedValue)

-fmt.Println("Is onwershsip verified:", isVerified)
+fmt.Println("Is ownership verified:", isVerified)
 ```

 ### 🚀 DNS TXT record method

-With this method, user needs to add a specific TXT record to the DNS configuration of your domain.
+With this method, user needs to add a specific TXT record to the DNS configuration of their domain.
 The TXT record contains a unique value that proves ownership of the domain.

 💻 Generation